-All staff working directly with children must read and ensure they understand at least Part One of KCSiE.
-Those staff that do not work directly with children must read and ensure they understand Annex A of KCSiE 2022.
+All staff working directly with children must read and ensure they understand at least Part One of KCSiE 2023.
+Those staff that do not work directly with children must read and ensure they understand Annex A of KCSiE 2023.

-All staff must ensure they are familiar with the systems within school, which support safeguarding, including the Child Protection and Safeguarding Policy, the Code of Conduct policy, the behaviour policy, the safeguarding response to children who go missing from education, and the role of the DSL (including the identity of the DSL and any Deputy DSL).
+All staff must ensure they are familiar with the systems within school, which support safeguarding, including the Safeguarding and Child Protection Policy, the Code of Conduct policy, the behaviour policy, the safeguarding response to children who go missing from education (CME), and the role of the DSL (including the identity of the DSL and any Alternate DSL(s).